hmarsolla/get_pokemon_type/README.md

 docker build . -t get_pokemon_type
 ```

-Then run the image with the Pokémon name as a parameter:
+Then run the image with the Pokémon name as an argument:

 ```bash
 docker run get_pokemon_type <name-of-the-pokemon>